instillai/machine-learning-course/docs/source/content/overview/linear_SVM.rst

 Ignore Outliers
 ---------------

 Sometimes data classes will have **outliers**.
-This is data points that are clearly separated from the rest of its class.
+These are data points that are clearly separated from the rest of their class.
 Support Vector Machines will ignore these outliers.
 This is shown in the figure below.